On Explicit Stochastic Differential Algebraic Equations: Existence and uniqueness of the solution

-\begin{remark} {If the solution does not exist or is not unique then the conditions of the proposition are violated.
-However, as the proposition is not an ``if and only if" statement, the converse may not be true.} \end{remark}
+As we are given that $M<1/\sqrt{2}$, we can find small enough $a>0$ such that it satisfies equation \eqref{equation:intermediate_sufficeint11}.
+With this small enough $a>0$, $\phi$ becomes a contraction map.
+Hence, we have a local solution for the SDAE upto time $min(a,\tau(\omega))$. \end{proof} \begin{remark} {If the solution does not exist or is not unique then the conditions of the proposition are violated.
+However, as the proposition is not an ``if and only if" statement, the converse may not be true.} \end{remark} If we assume that the function $g$ is $\mathcal{C}^1$, then we find that

-It can be seen that if $D_ug = 0$ then the condition in the proposition is violated; i.e. in case of high index SDAEs with equal number of algebraic equation and variables ($m = p$), the condition in proposition \ref{proposition:existence_SDAE1} is always violated.
-But, as the violation of the condition does not amount to non-existence of unique solution, a solution may or may not exist for high index SDAE.
-Therefore, proposition \ref{proposition:existence_SDAE1} is of no use in case of high index problems with $m = p$.
-Hence a necessary condition is required.
+In this case, it can be seen that if $g$ is not a function of $u$, then $D_ug = 0$ and hence the condition in the proposition is violated; i.e. in case of completely high index SDAEs wherein the constraint is not a function of the algebraic variable, the condition in proposition \ref{proposition:existence_SDAE1} is always violated.
+But, as the violation of the condition does not amount to non-existence of unique solution, a solution may or may not exist for completely high index SDAE.
+Therefore, proposition \ref{proposition:existence_SDAE1} is of no use in case of completely high index problems with $m = p$.
+Hence, a necessary condition is required.

-\begin{remark} For a given equation, if the sufficient conditions in proposition \ref{proposition:existence_SDAE1} are satisfied then it is possible to construct a computational method based on Picard-type iteration. \end{remark}